-Protecting the safety and wellbeing of children extends beyond operations to children living in communities.
+Protecting the safety and wellbeing of children extends beyond operations to include children living in communities.
 Where there are large vehicles moving through work sites, the safety of children must be taken seriously.
 This is to prevent any potential road incidents and fatalities.
-In order to reduce such risks, it is important to increase awareness of moving vehicles on plantation sites to improve safety and protection of children from potential road traffic injuries.
-Working with local civil society organisations could strengthen road safety education of children and adolescents - improving local awareness of simple safety and traffic rules for children.
+In order to reduce such risks, it is important to increase awareness of moving vehicles on plantation sites to improve the safety and protection of children from potential road traffic injuries.
+Working with local civil society organisations or service providers could promote the road safety education of children and adolescents, therefore improving local awareness of simple safety and traffic rules for children.

-- Work with relevant civil society organisations to provide training to communities on road safety education to increase awareness. - Put in place safety measures, such as speed limits in areas with children, display of adequate and visible traffic safety signs. - Provide training to drivers and operators of large moving vehicles to adhere to road safety rules. - Put in place a rule against allowing unlicensed children and adolescents to drive on company premises. - Provide socialisation to children regarding self-protection for road safety.
+- Work with relevant civil society organisations to provide training to communities on road safety education to increase awareness - Put in place safety measures, such as speed limits and display of adequate and visible traffic safety signs in areas with children - Provide training to drivers and operators of large moving vehicles to adhere to road safety rules - Put in place a rule against allowing children and unlicensed adolescents to drive on company premises - Provide socialisation to children regarding self-protection for road safety - Work with ALCs and CLCs to incorporate road safety training into their curriculums - Put in place safety measure of parking of heavy vehicles to avoid parking within the vicinity of workers' housing areas or children's play area, including playgrounds - Provide safe school vehicles by avoiding overcrowded vehicles